[Bloggaramians: Blogarama renders the links in my columns useless. Please click on View Original to solve the problem and access lotsa columns.]

 And no, I do not have a death wish or a masochistic impulse to be publicly shamed, shunned or trolled.

-The Gummit and the gummits spend a lot of time, and money, enforcing an ever expanding agglomeration of Rules&Regs protecting an ever expanding multitude of victims, real and imagined.
+BIG BUTThe Gummit and the gummits spend a lot of time, and money enforcing an ever-expanding agglomeration of Rules&Regs protecting an ever-expanding multitude of victims, real and imagined.
 So what if we let the free market in dizzinformation take care of it, for free?

 Name any business (profit or non-profit), gummit agency, or individual you can think of, in the USA as well as many other locales, that could survive unscathed in the dizzinformation age if it/they became known for discrimination, against anyone.